Chevrolet Spark Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Chevrolet Spark are $1,260 a year with full coverage.
-Comprehensive costs around $196, collision insurance costs $374, and liability coverage is estimated at $510.
-Buying just liability costs approximately $568 a year, and insurance for high-risk drivers costs around $2,740.
-Teens receive the highest rates at up to $5,016 a year.
+U.S. average insurance rates for a Chevrolet Spark are $1,260 a year including full coverage.
+Comprehensive costs on average $196, collision costs $374, and liability is estimated at $510.
+Liability-only coverage costs approximately $568 a year, with high-risk coverage costing around $2,740.
+16-year-old drivers pay the highest rates at $5,016 a year or more.

 Average premium for full coverage: $1,260

-Full coverage includes $500 deductibles, split liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Rates are averaged for all U.S. states and for all Spark models.
+Prices include $500 deductible amounts, liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all 50 U.S. states and for different Spark trim levels.

 Use the form below to get customized rates for your location.